Stationary broken parity states in active matter models

-In other systems forced symmetry-breaking plays a similar role.
-Examples include Taylor vortices in the presence of through-flow \cite{RLM1993pre}, convection in the presence of through-flow \cite{MLK1989epl} or rotation \cite{EcZK1992epl}, the dynamics due to third order dispersion~\cite{BuHK2009pre,GMDS1990prl}, the sliding of a drop on an incline \cite{PoFL2001prl,EWGT2016prf}, and chemotactic motion in an imposed chemical gradient \cite{SaGR2014pre}.
+Ref.~\cite{KnTB1992pra} presents the corresponding normal form, i.e., the minimal set of ordinary differential equations that describes a (supercritical) drift-pitchfork bifurcation\footnote{\New{The normal form is $\dot \theta = z$, $\dot z = \mu z-z^3$.
+The steady state $(z,\theta)=(0,\theta_0)$ represents the resting state that becomes unstable in the drift-pitchfork bifurcation at $\mu=0$ leading to the emergence of (left- and right) drifting states $(z,\theta)=(\pm \sqrt \mu,\pm \sqrt \mu t + \theta_0)$ for $\mu\geq0$.
+In fact, Ref.~\cite{KnTB1992pra} provides a more complete picture where a drift-pitchfork occurs as a secondary bifurcation.
+Then the minimal description is provided by $\dot r = \mu r - r^3$, $\dot \theta = z$, $\dot z = (r-1)z-z^3$ where the drift-pitchfork occurs at $\mu=1$, following a pitchfork bifurcation at $\mu=0$.}} and the emergence drifting structures in a two-component reaction-diffusion model.
+For partial differential equations of this type, Ref.~\cite{CoGG1989prl} proposes coupled amplitude and phase equations as universal lowest-order equations that capture the behavior in the vicinity of a drift-pitchfork bifurcation in translation- and reflection-symmetric systems.
+Since the drift-pitchfork bifurcation can be either supercritical or subcritical the transition to drift in experiments may occur in two different ways: in the supercritical case, the asymmetric state is stable at birth and its drift velocity increases continuously as the square root of the distance of the control parameter from its critical value.
+In contrast, in the subcritical case, the symmetric state changes dramatically on crossing the parity-breaking bifurcation, resulting in a state of finite asymmetry and speed.
+Furthermore, subcriticality creates bistability between asymmetric drifting and symmetric resting states, thereby permitting nucleation of inclusions of the broken-parity state within the symmetric one.
+For spatially extended patterns these spatiotemporal grain boundaries (defects) act as sources and sinks of traveling waves which locally propagate in opposite directions~\cite{GoGG1990pra,MiRa1992pd,OKGT2020c}, leading to wavelength relaxation~\cite{CoGG1989prl,GGGC1991pra}.
+Drifting localized states can also emerge in drift-pitchfork bifurcations when the parity symmetry of a resting localized state is spontaneously broken.
+Such states are reported \Resub{in both one and higher spatial dimensions~\cite{Knob2015cmp,OKGT2021pre,AlCT2018c}}.